bentomhall/nih-system/homebrewery/core.homebrew.md

 You choose when to take a bonus action during your turn, unless the bonus action's timing is specified, and anything that deprives you of your ability to take actions also prevents you from taking a bonus action.
 You cannot interrupt the resolution of an action with a bonus action *except* the Attack action (when you can make multiple attacks with that action)--in that case, you can take a bonus action between attacks just as you can move between attacks.
 If a bonus action requires you to take the Attack action, you must make at least one attack with that action before you can use the triggered bonus action.

 {On action timing}
 Generally, NIH is more strict about actions being atomic than D&D. Unless specifically indicated in the text of the ability, you must resolve an action completely before using another action.
-This includes reactions---you cannot take reactions during your actions unless specifically allowed in the ability that grants the reaction. **Note** movement is not an action---it can always be broken up however you wish in and around actions, bonus actions, and reactions.
+This includes reactions.
+You cannot take reactions during your actions unless specifically allowed in the ability that grants the reaction. **Note** movement is not an action.
+It can always be broken up however you wish around actions, bonus actions, and reactions, and with some restrictions even inside of actions (such as between attacks from a single action).

 #### Other Activity on Your Turn